AlfrescoLabs/tester-technical-test-java-api/README.md

 Maven 3.2.0

+Docker: Docker is required to be setup on the machine if it's necessary to create a new Test Environment using the instructions below.
+Create an environment only if one isn't already available.

 Test Environment with:
 1. Alfresco Content Services 5.2.2 or above
 2. Search Services 1.2.0 or above

-Docker: Necessary to create a new Test Environment using the instructions below, if one isn't already provided
+is required to run the tests.
+If the test environments (URLs) provided above are not availale / accessible, you would need to set one up using docker and instructions below.

 # Maven Setup